-For this adjustment, repeat INST 1 control setting, but substitute instantaneous 2 output terminals (11 and 12) and the front panel INST 2 controls Because neutral sensing does not apply to this pickup point, ignore Steps 9 through 15.
+For this adjustment, repeat INST 1 control setting, but substitute instantaneous 2 output terminals (11 and 12) and the front panel INST 2 controls.
+Because neutral sensing does not apply to this pickup point, ignore Steps 9 through 15.

-SECTION 6 · MAINTENANCE
+SECTION 6 • MAINTENANCE

-BE1-51 Time Overcurrent Relays require no preventive maintenance other than a periodic operational test (refer to Section 5 for operational test procedures).
-If factory repair is desired, contact the Customer Service Department of the Power Systems Group, Basler Electric, for a return authorization number prior to shipping.
+BE1-51/27R Time Overcurrent Relays require no preventive maintenance other than a periodic operational test (refer to Section 5 for operational test procedure).
+If the relay fails to function properly and factory repair is desired, contact the Customer Service Department of the Power Systems Group, Basler Electric, for a return authorization number prior to shipping.